Jikrebello/GameLore/Lore/Human Races/The Orthodox Cultures/The Sancta Confoederatio/Local Powers/The Borderlands/The Marches/Duchy of Grenzmark/The Debtor's Corp/Individuals/Gideon The Enigmatic Guardian.md

 #### Setup
 - **The Siege Begins**: With Festungshalt under siege, Gideon's leadership becomes crucial to the city's defense.
 His squad is tasked with sabotage and counter-intelligence, facing the Grobi horde and the supernatural threats awakened by the artifact.
-- **The Drake and the Artifact**: The Emerald Drake's rampage and its ties to the artifact's dark energies draw Gideon into direct confrontation.
-His understanding of the artifact's power and its connection to the Adversary guides the Corps' efforts to subdue the creature without unleashing further chaos.
+- **The Drake**: The Emerald Drake's rampage and the chaos it brings forces Gideon into direct confrontation.

 #### Conflict
-- **Behind Enemy Lines**: A daring mission to dismantle the Grobi's siege engines reveals the presence of a warlock attempting to channel the artifact's power.
+- **Behind Enemy Lines**: A daring mission to dismantle the Grobi's siege engines reveals the presence of a warlock powered by magics granted by the Lesser Sinner.
 Gideon's confrontation with the warlock, underpinned by his own arcane knowledge, highlights his dual role as protector and manipulator.
+This also reveals the existence of the Lesser Sinner and its role it played in directing the Grobi in act 1 and also now in act 2 with the siege.
 - **Sacrifices and Secrets**: The climax of the siege forces Gideon to reveal aspects of his powers, straining his relationships within the Corps.
 His sacrifices to protect Festungshalt hint at his personal stakes in the artifact's fate and the ancient rivalry driving his actions.

 #### Resolution